mchen6/countinghouse/README.md

 * --wsServer          Create WebSocket server on startup
 * --sioServer         Create Socket.IO server on startup
 * --loadModule <path> Load a local device driver module from <path>.
 If this option is enabled, all device database access will be disabled
+* --verifyModule      Enable the functionality to verify a module when receiving a verify-module request on framework's REST interface, see description of ```verify-module``` API below

 Summary of framework API interface:
 -----------------------------------